angelacummings/angelacummings.github.io/_observations/hearted.md

-[^Note]: "Clearing the neighborhood" is one of three criteria for a celestial body to be considered a planet in the solar system.
+[^note]: "Clearing the neighborhood" is one of three criteria for a celestial body to be considered a planet in the solar system.